w3c/csvw/examples/conditional-matching-in-occupational-listing-hierarchy.md

 [3]: http://w3c.github.io/csvw/use-cases-and-requirements/2010_Occupations.csv

 This time I want to trigger a one template if the Occupation is a main category (e.g. Code = "15-1199.00"), else I want to trigger a different category.
+A main category is denoted with the final two digits of the code being `00`.

 *(Aside 3: of course, as these two files are likely to be packaged together, I could have had just a single metadata description describing BOTH resources!)*